Chichester (UK Parliament constituency): Physical geography

 The constituency runs from the county's border with Surrey, through a partly wooded broad swathe of the South Downs, to the town of Selsey and paired villages The Witterings on the English Channel.
 The small cathedral city Chichester and Selsey account for 6 of 24 wards but comprise a higher proportion of councillors as these are larger three-member wards.
-Another larger Ward comprises the Georgian market town of Midhurst towards the north.
 The highest density of villages is near the Hampshire border, in the west.

 Social geography

 The city has relatively little social housing and few homes which are cheap to buy or rent, as epitomised in the National Park status of much of the land north of Chichester.
 In Chichester itself the percentage of social housing in 2011 was 20.5%, including 3% directly in local authority homes.
 The area is linked to London by train and the A3.
 Modestly deprived areas of Chichester, Selsey and the rural South Downs are dominated by the working poor and poorer pensioners with little generational unemployment.
 The local economy has many entry-level or intensive manual jobs in food production, retail, driving, warehousing as well as intermittent or traditionally low paid labour such as road repair and the care sector.
 Some of these workers commute from the outskirts of nearest major cities Brighton and Portsmouth.
 The contributory districts occupy the top two rankings out of all seven in terms of fuel poverty in West Sussex.